 The length of your procedure depends on the type of procedure you are having.
 Most diagnostic imaging procedures take from five to 15 minutes.
 For example, fluoroscopy procedures such as upper GI, barium swallow and HSG exams can take 10 to 15 minutes.
 Barium enema, barium enema with air, arthrograms, sialograms and IVPs can take 30 to 45 minutes.
 Small bowel procedures can last several hours.
 An entire MRI exam usually lasts 30 to 60 minutes, but occasionally longer, depending on the type of exam your doctor has ordered.
+CT Scans range from 10 to 20 minutes, US Exams procedures take 30 minutes, PET Exams takes 2 hours, and NM are all test dependent.

 Because radiation is used to obtain your images, your family member is not allowed to come into the room with you during your procedure.
 They may wait directly outside the procedure room until your exam is complete.